davenquinn/xenoliths/paper/text/chapters/05-modeling.md

-Predicted geotherms for the slab window do not align with geothermal gradients suggested by by heat flow data in the Coast Ranges or with mantle lithosphere temperatures measured by xenolith thermobarometry [@fig:model-comparison].
+Predicted geotherms for the slab window do not align with geothermal gradients suggested by by heat flow data in the Coast Ranges or with mantle lithosphere temperatures measured by xenolith thermobarometry [@fig:model_comparison].
 We can thus reject a shallow slab-window source for the mantle lithosphere sampled by Crystal Knob.

 Both the stalled slab (scenario **B**) and Cretaceous mantle nappes